 - Academic challenge (good grades, SAT score and similar)

 - Finding the right fit(for a Christian, this is an important aspect to consider)

-Fortunately for you, I got the inside scoop on how to get into college from a great Christ-loving, Christ-centered perspective.
+Fortunately for you, advice on the Bible on how to tackle academic challenges from a great Christ-loving, Christ-centered perspective is available.